RomanKhundadze/Sokoban-Game-school-project/README.md

 # Sokoban-Game-school-project-
-This is a just a small school project that i have to do. (unfinished)
+This is a just a small school project that i have to do. (ongoing)

 # [Map maker info](MapMakerInfo.md)